merll/docker-map/docs/guide/containers/maps.rst

 ``SIGQUIT``, ``SIGHUP`` etc.) or the numerical constant (see the `signal` man page) in the property :attr:`~dockermap.map.config.container.ContainerConfiguration.stop_signal`.
 It will be considered during stop and restart actions of the container.
 As usual, ``SIGKILL`` will be used after, if necessary.

+Where the Docker host supports it (API version >=1.21), this setting is also passed during container creation so that manually stopping a container (e.g. through CLI ``docker stop <container>``) is making use of this setting.
+Otherwise this only applies when stopping or restarting containers through Docker-Map.

 Shared volumes
 """"""""""""""